www2k/ng2-toastr/README.md

 #####titleClass: (string)
 CSS class for title within toast.

+##### <a name="animate-option"></a>animate: (string)
+You have following choice: 'fade', 'flyLeft' or 'flyRight'.
+* fade: makes every toast either fade in or fade out.
+* flyLeft: makes every toast fly in from left side.
+* flyRight: makes every toast fly in from right side.
+Defaults to 'fade'.
+You can set `animate: null` to disable animations.

 ##### enableHTML: (boolean)
 Allow input of message to be HTML.
 Default to false.